 - What will success look like?

-- What are your lifestyle needs that we need to take into consideration?
+- What are your lifestyle need that we need to take into consideration

 A comparison is probably the best way to discuss these three focal points.

 Robert has recently got his first job, working in a factory.

 He rides a moped to and from work and both he and his parents have asked that his treatment makes him safe to ride the moped in terms of his ADHD.
 His working day is 6am to 2pm and he sometimes has overtime to 6pm.
 His day therefore is at least 5.30am through to 2.45pm and often through to 6.45pm.

 Robert is overweight, borderline at risk for diabetes and this needs to be considered.

 William is at school, he is 9 years old and struggling to concentrate in class.
 Falling behind is frustrating him and he has all sorts of coping mechanisms for this but generally he wants to be able to ‘keep up’, not get frustrated and angry and to be happy.